vishwampandya/Employee-management-system/README.md

 # Database Schema
   there are two tables
   1) login
-    where admin username and password is stored.
+    --where admin username and password is stored.
     +----------+-------------+------+-----+---------+-------+
     | Field    | Type        | Null | Key | Default | Extra |
     +----------+-------------+------+-----+---------+-------+